namespace-ee/react-calendar-timeline/README.md

 ```

 ### I'm using Babel with Rollup or Webpack 2+ and I'm getting strange bugs with click events
 These module bundlers don't use the transpiled (ES5) code of this module.
 They load the original ES2015+ source.
 Thus your babel configuration needs to match ours.
 We recommend adding the [`stage-0` preset](https://babeljs.io/docs/plugins/preset-stage-0/) to your `.babelrc` to make sure everything works as intended.

 If that's too experimental, then the minimum you need is to add is the [`transform-class-properties`](https://babeljs.io/docs/plugins/transform-class-properties/) plugin that's in stage-2 and possibly the [`transform-object-rest-spread`](https://babeljs.io/docs/plugins/transform-object-rest-spread/) plugin from stage-3.
 However in this case it's easier to make sure you have at least [`stage-2`](https://babeljs.io/docs/plugins/preset-stage-2/) enabled.

 See [issue 51](https://github.com/namespace-ee/react-calendar-timeline/issues/51) for more details.

+### What are the zIndex values for all the elements?
+This is useful when using the `painter` component.
+Override the CSS to change:

+* Horizontal Lines: 30
+* Vertical Lines: 40
+* Today line: 50
+* Cursor line: 51
+* Items: 80-88 (depending on selection, dragging, etc)
+* Header: 90

 ## Behind the scenes
 The timeline is built with speed, usability and extensibility in mind.